SEI-R-6-21/u1_installations/README.md

 > Oh My Zsh is an open source, community-driven framework for managing your Zsh configuration.
 It comes with a bunch of features out of the box and improves your terminal experience.

-It also provides us with preset themes to make reading your terminal _much_ easier.
+It also provides us with preset themes to make reading our terminal _much_ easier.

-#### To Install Oh-My-Zsh:

-Execute the following commands in your terminal:
+To install Oh-My-Zsh, execute the following commands in your terminal:

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"